runionnayrb/BOREALIS/replit.md

     - **Scenes are selectable**: Can select full scene for training (shows just scene name, no suffix)
     - **Acts are selectable**: Can select individual acts for training (indented under their parent scene with `pl-12`)
     - Each scene appears only once (no duplicate as group label)
-  - **Location dropdown**: "FULL STAGE" option at top, then location types as group labels with indented locations nested underneath
+  - **Location multi-select**: "FULL STAGE" option at top, then location types as group labels with indented locations nested underneath
+  - Popover-based multi-select with checkboxes for selecting multiple locations
   - Visual indentation (`pl-12`) applied to nested items for better readability
 - ✅ **Training edit functionality**: Edit existing trainings with pre-populated form data and proper update flow
 - ✅ **Chronological sorting**: Training sessions automatically sorted by start time, then end time (earliest to latest)

 ## Design Decisions
 - **One report per day** containing all trainings (simplified model)
-- **Location assigned to training** (training happens at a location)
+- **Multiple locations per training** (training can happen at multiple locations simultaneously, e.g., "downstage and the pool")
 - **Hierarchical organization pattern**: Both Acts and Locations use a parent→child structure
   - **Scenes → Acts**: Acts are optionally grouped by scenes for better organization
   - **Location Types → Locations**: Locations are optionally grouped by types (onstage, rehearsal room, etc.)